 Guest Cast: Andrew Robinson, Jack Magee, Timothy Carey, Ferdinand Mayne, Randi Brooks (Beverly), Sandy Martin (woman), Troy Slater (little boy), Robert Aberdeen (magician)

 In a script dated July 13, 1982, Carlini is originally named Cardini.

-The exterior shot establishing Carlini's home appears to be footage of the "Psycho" house that sits on Universal Studio's backlot.
-Looking at the exterior the cast appears in front of when meeting the three magicians, it doesn't look anything like the house used in the establishing shot.
+The exterior shot establishing Carlini's home appears to be footage of what's known as the "Harvey House" that sits on Universal Studio's backlot.
+The shot could have originally been filmed for the movie The Ghost and Mr. Chicken.
+The house looks a lot like the "Psycho" house that is also on the Universal lot.
+Looking at the exterior the cast appears in front of when meeting the three magicians, it's obvious the production did not film at the "Harvey House" backlot location.

 The close-up of the fireplace is stock footage from the second season episode The Beast in the Black.